 Timeframe Action Items Within 2 Years Purchase Mobile Data Terminals for all CET fleet.
 Secure a vendor with all on-board system capabilities in one platform, including automatic vehicle location capabilities, multiple service type interfaces, General Transit Feed Specification (GTFS) and real-time rider information.
 Purchase radio maintenance packages.
 Work with IT to plan for potential issues during a disaster or massive equipment failure.
 Provide a disaster recovery solution for network, internet, and critical systems.
 Evaluate and implement passenger WiFi for fixed-route vehicles and mobility hubs.
-Develop outreach initiatives (e.g. phone and in-person outreach) to promote technology-based platforms and tools for community members who do not have access to technology or who do not use a computer, smart phone, or other electronic devices.
 Within 5 Years Monitor microtransit service models and adopt service standards.
 Consider staffing responsibility for ongoing oversight of operations.
 Provide a GIS web app resource for inventory of existing stops and routes, deficient stops, wanted stops on existing routes, and future routes.
 Include tax lots for development reviews by local jurisdictions.
 Ongoing Explore new technology such as apps, social media, and other tools to support service expansion and improve rider experience.
 Evaluate and implement updated digital signage for passenger announcements and schedule notification at transfer stations and major bus stops.
 For some locations, explore options to purchase and install Reader Boards that give estimated arrival times of buses with messages and voice recordings.
 Evaluate and update security and disaster response features and processes to remain current with technology advances.
 Dedicate budget towards access control and security systems which house fleet, maintenance equipment and transit facilities.